nodejs/node/doc/api/n-api.md

 However, it's the caller's responsibility to make sure that the `napi_value` in question is of the JavaScript type expected by the API.

-The APIs documented in this section provide a simple interface to allow you to get and set properties on arbitrary JavaScript objects represented by `napi_value`.
+The APIs documented in this section provide a simple interface to get and set properties on arbitrary JavaScript objects represented by `napi_value`.